Aug 7, 2025

 What it offers:

-- Inclusivity: There are programs for femal, black and indigenous start-ups.
+Inclusivity: There are programs for female, black and indigenous start-ups.

 Community Futures Canada